JamesCJustice/PersonalSite/README.md

 would like my server to show up in a list of other servers so that I can attract new players.

-## Lore pages
-As the author of the Manafest Lore repo, I would like a way for my repo's markdown files to be translated to HTML and put on display on install so that I could view the lore from my site.

-## Character customization page
+## Characters
-As a game developer, I would like players to be able to customize a character on-site that they can import into the games I make to establish continuity of identity across multiple servers or even different games.
+As the developer of a meta-game site, I would like to be able to create and store both player and non-player characters so that a payer's character can persist between a given game's servers, multiple games, and on the website.

+- Character table in database
+- create/edit character page
+- view character page